-If there is more than one designated person in charge of sales at your firm, we suggest you use the "Organisme et personne chargĂ©e de la vente" (Body and person in charge of the sale) account to allow for two or more people to share information.
-If you are the sole person in charge of sales at your firm, you should select "Personne chargĂ©e de la vente" (Person in charge of the sale).
+If there is more than one designated person in charge of sales at your firm, we suggest you use the "Organisme et personne chargée de la vente" (Body and person in charge of the sale) account to allow for two or more people to share information.
+If you are the sole person in charge of sales at your firm, you should select "Personne chargée de la vente" (Person in charge of the sale).
 In both cases, you will still be able to add the names of persons who may file notices on behalf of the person in charge of the sale.

 The "Personnel administratif" (Administrative personnel) account is used to prepare notices for the person in charge of the sale.
 The account cannot be used to act as a person in charge of the sale.
 Only the person in charge of the sale can apply for a "Personnel administratif" account.

 A file can be attached to a sale only if the sale is conducted by way of a call for tenders.
-The attached document will constitute the call for tenders.
+The document attached will constitute the call for tenders.

 Once a notice of sale has been published, a receipt will be placed in the digital mailbox of the person in charge of the sale, or that person's representative.
 The publication date and reference number of the notice of sale will be indicated on the receipt.
-The receipt and the detail provided in the notice of sale can be use to prove that the notice of sale was published on a specific date.
+The receipt and the detail provided in the notice of sale (PDF document) can be used to prove that the notice of sale was published on a specific date.

 The date of publication of the notice also appears when the register is consulted, at the bottom of the page to the right of the PDF file.

-- If the status of the sale is "Suspendue" (Stayed), replace it by "En cours" (In progress) and modify the status of relevant goods to "Ă€ vendre" (For sale);
+- If the status of the sale is "Suspendue" (Stayed), replace it by "En cours" (In progress) and modify the status of the relevant property to "À vendre" (For sale);

-- If the status of the sale is "En cours" (In progress), modify the status of relevant goods from "En suspens" (Suspended) to "À vendre" (For sale).
+- If the status of the sale is "En cours" (In progress), modify the status of the relevant property from "En suspens" (Suspended) to "À vendre" (For sale).

 This requires the publication of the following, in the order indicated:

-- a notice of lifting of a stay, returning the status of the sale to "En cours" (In progress) and the status of the goods to "Ă€ vendre" (For sale).
-When the request is submitted, a message will state that it is not possible to change the status to "En cours" (In progress) while having goods marked "Ă€ vendre" (For sale) in a lapsed sale.
+- a notice of lifting of a stay, returning the status of the sale to "En cours" (In progress) and the status of the property to "À vendre" (For sale).
+When the request is submitted, a message will state that it is not possible to change the status to "En cours" (In progress) while having property marked "À vendre" (For sale) in a lapsed sale.
 This message should be ignored;

 No. The date cannot be changed once the notice of sale has been published.
 Instead, a notice of non-sale must be published and the status must be changed to "Non vendu" (Not sold).
 A new notice of sale can then be published with the correct date.

 No. The person in charge of the sale must determine if the erroneous description is likely to compromise the validity of the sale and if it requires the publication of a new notice of sale (fee applicable).
 Example: address of the immovable property.

 If the notice of sale has already been published, a notice of modification must be published to ensure that the changes made to the file are published in the register.

-- Sale by mutual agreement or by a call for tenders: since there is no place of sale, an address should be added to identify the location of the goods.
+- Sale by mutual agreement or by a call for tenders: since there is no place of sale, an address should be added to identify the location of the property.
 This will ensure that a search by place or by distance will produce a result.

-Six months after the scheduled sale date or after the publication of a notice of completed sale or of non-sale, the notices are removed from the register.
+Six months after the scheduled sale date or after the publication of a notice of completed sale or non-sale, the notices are removed from the register.